ada-popovic/markdown_archive/README.md

 ![First label sticker sketch](/assets/images/label.jpg "Label version 1")

 Proposal of what the label put on the package could be.
-The title of the product ('Schnnee von gestern?') is the same as the typography on the original artefact and the title of the archive.
+The title of the product ('Schnee von gestern?') is the same as the typography on the original artefact and the title of the archive.
 The barcode text was replaced with the original number of the artefact from the IISG archive.

 ![3D model of Marx's face](/assets/images/marx_model.jpg "3D model of Marx's face")